Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/1-Core_Concepts_of_XCM/Core_Concepts_of_XCM_slides.md

 Can be converted into a pallet origin in a FRAME runtime

+TODO: Used for privileges.

 Notes:

 Since `MultiLocation`s are relative, when an XCM gets sent over to another chain, the origin location needs to be rewritten from the perspective of the receiver, before the XCM is sent to it.
 This is calling re-anchoring.

+TODO (remove): Native is direct mapping, when you happen to have the exact equivalent of a runtime origin.
+Happens in parachains in the polkadot parachain pallet.
+You usually want the sovereign account.

 ---